Key Takeaways

 - Mind the Reddit pattern.
 A Minuttia keyword study of 4,523 comparison-query SERPs found Reddit threads appear in 8.12% of them, rising to 63.8% on the most competitive tiers.
 Communities like r/SaaS and r/bigseo are now part of your comparison-page distribution plan, not a distraction from it.

-Agency Data Insight
+Agency Insight

 How Does TripleDart Build Comparison Pages That Convert?

-Competitor comparison pages help customers understand why they should choose your product.
-By comparing features, prices, and benefits, they feel confident in selecting your solution over others.
+Customers check off boxes before committing to a purchase.
+Is the price right?
+Does it come with solid support?
+Are the reviews trustworthy?
+Competitor comparison pages help customers understand why they should choose your product by comparing features, prices, and benefits so they feel confident selecting you over others.

 - Start by targeting the right search intent — whether they're comparing, solving a specific problem, or planning to switch.